 Most ESD plans only show an attempt to comply with the runoff treatment requirement and few describe how forest loss and impervious area has been minimized.
 We believe this is because the ESD law and guidance manual set forth only one specific requirement which must be met: the Precipitation Target.
 Compliance with this target is demonstrated by showing that a sufficient number of BMPs are proposed to treat the runoff generated by most storms.

-Our Kids-Safe Waters Goal would add an Impervious Area Target, a Watershed Forest Target and a Riparian Buffer Target.
+Our Child Safe & Friendly Waters Goal would add an Impervious Area Target, a Watershed Forest Target and a Riparian Buffer Target.
 Applicants would then be required to demonstrate that they considered a variety of reasonable options for meeting all of these criteria.
 The criteria would apply to suburban-urban watersheds where impervious area is or soon will exceed 13%.

 The specific criteria for each target follows: